mechwiz/ur3_commander/README.md

 Note, wait until each of the following launch files have finished starting before running the next one.

 - Launch the Gazebo world: `roslaunch ur3_commander ur3.launch limited:=true`
-- Launch the Moveit Setup configs to allow for motion planning: `roslaunch ur3_commander ur3_moveit_planning_execution.launch sim:=true`
+- Launch the Moveit Setup configs to allow for motion planning: `roslaunch ur3_commander ur3_moveit_planning_execution.launch sim:=true limited:=true`
 - Launch Rviz with the motion planning plugin: `roslaunch ur3_commander moveit_rviz.launch config:=true`
     - Note, that the [UR3KinematicsPlugin](config/kinematics.yaml) is used instead of the KDLKinematicsPlugin as it seems to do a better job
 - Launch the computer vision node and setup configs as well as the moveit_commander node `roslaunch ur3_commander artag_startup.launch`